tigera-solutions/tigera-eks-workshop/modules/using-security-controls.md

 1. Test connectivity between application components and across application stacks.

     a.
+Add `curl` to `loadgenerator` component to run test commands.

+    >This step is only needed if you're using `boutiqueshop` version in which the `loadgenerator` component doesn't include `curl` or `wget` utility.
+    >Note that package addition to a running pod will be removed as soon as the pod is restarted.

+    ```bash
+    # update loadgenerator package
+    kubectl exec -it $(kubectl get po -l app=loadgenerator -ojsonpath='{.items[0].metadata.name}') -- sh -c 'apt-get update'

+    # install curl utility
+    kubectl exec -it $(kubectl get po -l app=loadgenerator -ojsonpath='{.items[0].metadata.name}') -- sh -c 'apt-get install -y curl'
+    ```

+    b.
 Test connectivity between workloads within each namespace.

     ```bash
     # test connectivity within dev namespace